Shane Brinkman-Davis Delamore is a master of the craft and passionate about UX design and programmer productivity.

 reusability: Modules with the best-conceived purposes are fully reusable.
 Whenever you have the same problem again, you can simply reuse the old solution.

-testability: Modules with good solutions and minimal inter-dependencies are easier to test.
-Well-designed solutions, as defined by the module’s API, can be easily unit-tested.
+testability: Modules with good interfaces and minimal inter-dependencies are easier to test.
+Well-designed APIs can be easily unit-tested.
 Modules with minimal inter-dependencies can be tested without the need for mocks or more difficult integration-testing.
 Modules allow you to write tests once, ensure correctness, then reuse the module without the need for further testing.

 scalability: All of which adds up to the most important benefit of modules: They let our applications scale.
 It’s impossible to build large applications without good modularization.
 Without modules, complexity will destroy your productivity.